sbgn/educational-resources/README.md

-This repository contains content to help users learn about SBGN, including: introductory presentations and course material.
+This repository contains tutorials and presentations to help users learn about Systems Biology Graphical Notation.